Healthy Homes Assessment Woodridge

 Draught Stopping Woodridge

-Draughts increase the likelihood of lower temperatures in households.
-A cold house costs more to heat, resulting in wasted energy and increased bills.
+Draughts increase the likelihood of dropping temperatures within houses.
+A cold home costs more to heat, which completed jobs in wasting energy and incurring higher costs.

 What are the most unreasonable gaps or holes?

-You don’t require to block off gaps or holes in the construction.
-For instance, small gaps around windows and doors may be required to allow for movement within the structure as the house warms and cools so that they can still be opened and closed rather instead of being stuck.
-We will test the windows and doors as part of your Healthy Homes assessment of your rental property.
+There is no require to cover up holes or gaps which are part of the construction.
+For example, tiny gaps around doors and windows may be required to allow movement of the building when the home gets warmer and cooler, in order to let them be shut and opened, rather than being stuck.
+We will check all windows and doors in the Healthy Homes assessment of your rental property.

 draught stopping building inspections